daiakuji/HPR_Starter/docs/HAPI.md

 ## DB Plugin
 ---
-If you are not using Postgres or Massive, the connection string and required packagse can be modified in the (`src\api\adapters\db`) folder.
+If you are not using Postgres or Massive, the connection string and required packages can be modified in the (`src\api\adapters\db`) folder.
 The server bindings can be changed to whatever variable is required for the routes to access the database connection pool.

 For example, if you are using MongoDB+Mongoose:
 ```